 This applies to all BMWs from the fifties up and into the eighties.
-Neutral steering is very important for stress free long distance riding.
-Just what is it and why is it important?
+Neutral steering is very important for stress-free long-distance riding.
+Just what is it, and why is it important?
 Neutral steering is what makes some motorcycles so easy to ride, so effortless to go through turns and allows the rider to go for long distances.
 It is the tire profile and geometry of the forks and frame that determine it.

 Test for neutral steering

-First you must test for straight tracking.
+First, you must test for straight tracking.
 With your hands off in the 30-50 mph range, it must go in a straight line.
 If it does not, then maybe the frame is bent.

 Find a curvy road where a fast rider could easily go through the curves at 50 mph, but 30 mph is easy and “normal” for the average rider.
 Find a time when you have little traffic with which to be concerned.
-As you go through a turn, sort of lighten up on your hand pressure on the bars.
-As you lighten up, the bike should stay in the same line as before.
-If you feel that the bike wants to “fall over” or “go straight” then maybe you don’t have neutral steering.
-As you feel your bike want to stay in the same curve, lighten up even more.
-If you can get to the point of having your hands completely off of the bars and the bike still stays in the same curve, then you definitely have neutral steering.
-It may take several “runs” though the curves to do all of this.
+As you go through a turn, lighten up on your hand pressure on the bars.
+As you lighten up, the bike should stay on the same line as before.
+If you feel that the bike wants to “fall over” or “go straight,” then maybe you don’t have neutral steering.
+As you feel your bike wants to stay in the same curve, lighten up even more.
+If you can get to the point of having your hands completely off of the bars and the bike still stays in the same curve, then you have neutral steering.
+It may take several “runs” through the curves to do all of this.
 You should discover that your BMW will go through the turn without your hands even on the bars.
-One can even put it into the turn and pull it out without even touching the bars.
+One can also put it into the turn and pull it out without even touching the bars.
 It won’t be done as quickly as with your hands on the bars, but it certainly can be done.
 I have ridden miles through many curves without even touching the bars, just by using my body to steer.

-The Metzler and Continental tires recommended by BMW really had a profile that felt good.
+The Metzler and Continental tires recommended by BMW had a profile that felt good.
 I well know that better compounds exist today, but I would like to keep a regular profile and keep the neutral steering.

 The result of neutral motorcycle steering

 Go to minutes 1:58 to 2:18 to see the result of neutral steering.
 You thought that you could ride a motorcycle?